tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 # Overview

 The fixed effects (FE) model, also known as the "Within estimator", captures changes *within groups*.
-By focusing on within-group variations, the FE model controls for unobserved effects.
+By focusing on within-group variations, the FE model is able to control for unobserved entity-specific effects.

-It is crucial to control for these unobserved entity-fixed effects when they are present in your model.
-Ignoring them can lead to an omitted variable bias and biased estimates.
+When analyzing panel data, it is crucial to account for these unobserved effects to obtain unbiased results.
+Not controlling for them when they are present in your model, will violate Assumption 1 of the [Fixed Effects Regression Assumptions]().
+In other words, the error term will be correlated with the independent variables.
+This correlation can introduce omitted variable bias.

 {{% tip %}}
 Note that a FE model cannot examine the influence of time-invariant variables on the dependent variable, as these variables are already captured in the fixed effects.